BBCR Fight Against BSL

 WHAT IS BSL?

-BSL is the abbreviation as well as the common term for Breed Specific Legislation.
+BSL is the abbreviation, as well as the common term, for Breed Specific Legislation.
 By definition, BSL is a law or ordinance passed by a legislative body and pertains to a specific breed or breeds of dogs.
 In the practice of law, it generally refers to laws and ordinances that limit or prohibit the ownership of listed breeds.

 In some cases, breed specific legislation is established as a response to a well publicized event or series of events involving the targeted breeds.
 Generally the American Pit Bull Terrier or "pit bull type" dogs.
-The pit bull's history of dog fighting has lead to a large scale public misconception of aggression and made it the foremost target of BSL to date.
+The pit bull's history of dog fighting has led to a large scale public misconception of aggression and made it the foremost target of BSL to date.
 Many cities and states have enacted bans with varying levels of owner liability, control of dog, and unfortunately in many cases, relinquishment and or destruction of dogs determined to be APBT or their direct relatives.
-Surprisingly given the deep history of the APBT, many military bases have also adapted generalized breed bans.
+Surprisingly, given the deep history of the APBT, many military bases have also adopted generalized breed bans.
 Army and Marine Corps are the primary military service organizations that do not allow certain breeds to live within the bases.